[Editor's Note: For background on Anna Halpine and the World Youth Alliance, see this magazine profile.]

 A year later, we returned to the United Nations for Beijing +5, a global conference on women.
 At this conference I continued to try to understand why the agenda was so narrow, what the reason for such actions could be, and what the underlying vision of both the UN and many member states must be.
 At one point, the United States delegation offered a short oral proposal.
 The proposal was this: "Human rights grant human dignity".
 This proposal reverses the human rights tradition that the United Nations and all human rights are now based on.
 Up until now, there has been no dispute that the dignity of the person is the basis for human rights.
 Reversing this language threatens the whole human rights project since it places the definition of the person in the hands of the state.
 The proposal was rejected, but in that moment I was able to see that the debate at the UN is fundamentally a debate about the human person.
 Do we, as a global community, see the human person as an object which can be used and discarded at will, or do we see the human person as a being with inviolable dignity, which stands at the center of everything that we do?

 It was at this time that the link between what we are doing at the World Youth Alliance and what was happening behind the Iron Curtain before 1989 started to become clear.
-Vaclav Havel, in his extraordinary essay The Power of the Powerless, talks about the aims of the resistance movements in then Czechoslovakia and Poland.
+Vaclav Havel, in his extraordinary essay , talks about the aims of the resistance movements in then Czechoslovakia and Poland.
 They were not movements which were motivated politically; rather, they were motivated in order to begin to reclaim their dignity as individuals living for and within the truth.
 The fact that living in the truth had such severe consequences for the Communist regime was secondary to the principles which animated these individual actions.
 Political action came later, out of a renewed social awareness and culture which recognized and nurtured the truth about the human person.
 Havel takes great pains to clarify that the authentic dissident movements, and the authentic expressions of renewal which came out of them were simply the result of many small efforts of individual people who decided each and every day to live the truth in themselves and to live that truth in the world around them.
 Because of this, the political consequences came later, and came out of organic sources rather than an initial strategic plan.
 Havel puts it this way: "These movements, therefore, always affect the power structure as such indirectly, as a part of society as a whole, for they are primarily addressing the hidden spheres of society, since it is not a matter of confronting the regime on the level of actual power."
 (Havel, The Power of the Powerless, Palach press, 1985 p.83) Havel, the Chartists and Solidarity all understood this clear and primary force of culture as lived out in individuals and communities as the most powerful force available to them, and ultimately for the shaping of societies and nations.

 The debate at the UN is fundamentally a debate about the human person.

-In 1991 Pope John Paul II wrote a letter to the world entitled Centesimus Annus.
+In 1991 Pope John Paul II wrote a letter to the world entitled .
 In it, the Pope reflects on the collapse of Communism in central and eastern Europe, and comments on what he sees has happened.
 At the very beginning, in paragraph 13, the Pope makes a critical statement.
 Communism, he says, collapsed not for political or economic failure, but because it was based on a lie about the human person.
 This statement cuts to the heart of modern personal and social failure.
 It recognizes the necessity of affirming and safeguarding all human life as the cornerstone of free and just societies.
 It recognizes the great need of modern societies to articulate and understand the human person.
 When we answer this question correctly, we have the tools needed to build our communities.
 When we don't, we have seen the many varied ways in which projects, institutions and nations break apart.

-In Vienna in 1946 Viktor Frankl published a small book now titled Man's Search for Meaning.
+In Vienna in 1946 Viktor Frankl published a small book now titled .
 It chronicles his experience in the concentration camps of Auschwitz and Dachau, and in it Frankl makes two key points.
 He states that man is free.
 Man can be shackled and chained, as at Auschwitz, yet retain his freedom.
 He speaks of the men who, at risk to their lives saved a crust of bread for another prisoner, and he says this is freedom.
 He speaks also of the guards, who did the same.
 Frankl also says that in order to survive man needs one thing; meaning and purpose to his life.
 He speaks of reminding the prisoners of what this could be; remembering their wives, their children, who might somehow have survived, reminding them of the book that only they can write.
 And he says that from the moment a man gave up meaning and purpose in his life, Frankl knew he would be dead within 72 hours.
 Meaning and purpose were more important in sustaining life in Auschwitz than food, medical care or other basic needs.

 Jaques Maritain, another European of the same generation worked with UNESCO as an expert advisor during the drafting of the Universal Declaration of Human Rights.
 Maritain wrote a famous essay outlining his response to the declaration in which he stated worked through the primary struggles at the heart of the document.
 How could men of mutually opposing beliefs come to agreement on a set of rights?
 Maritain relates an incident from a meeting at UNESCO to discuss the declaration. ". . . someone was astonished that certain proponents of violently opposed ideologies had agreed on the draft of a list of rights.
 Yes, they replied, we agree on these rights, providing we are not asked why.
 With the "why", the dispute begins."
-(Maritain, Man and the State, Catholic University of America Press, Washington DC, 1998. p.
+(Maritain, , Catholic University of America Press, Washington DC, 1998. p.
 77) Maritain concluded with his own remarks: "Since the aim of UNESCO is a practical aim, agreement among its members can be spontaneously achieved, not on common speculative notions, but on common practical notions, not on the affirmation of the same conception of the world, man, and knowledge, but on the affirmation of the same set of convictions concerning action.
 This is doubtless very little, it is the last refuge of intellectual agreement among men.
 It is, however, enough to undertake a great work; and it would mean a great deal to become aware of this body of common practical convictions."
 (Ibid, pp 77-78)

 Communism, Pope John Paul II says, collapsed not for political or economic failure, but because it was based on a lie about the human person.